RSXEnthusiast/CardGameSuite/MultiPlayerServerApiDocumentation.md

 ## Game Play

 Once a game is in session game data can be broadcasted to all sockets via the `game-data` event.
 Upon receiving a game-data event the server will send to all players in the room excluding the player who sent the data, a `game-data` event with the JSON object that was sent from the player who fired the `game-data` event in the first place.

+- The `game-data` can be used to send whatever JSON data you want.
+It is a catch all event that can be used to do any sort of custom communication between all players.

 There is also a `game-data-all` event in which all players in the room, including the player who fired the event will  receive a `game-data` event with the JSON object that was sent from the player who fired the `game-data` event.